 Commitment Statement: Stabilization of solutions has been initiated through the utilization of the prototype denitrator calciner.
 This equipment is being utilized to develop design/process criteria for a production calciner which is currently being maintained as a backup to the primary solutions stabilization.
-The MgOH 2 precipitation process will be utilized for processing the majority of PFP solutions and precipitate will be oxidized in muffle furnaces and packaged to meet the DOE long-term storage standard.
-Responsible Manager: Applicable Facilities: Commitment Deliverable: Due Date: L. D. Romine, DOE-RL, Project Manager Plutonium Finishing Plant Complete solutions stabilization.
-December 2001
+The MgOH2 precipitation process will be utilized for processing the majority of PFP solutions and precipitate will be oxidized in muffle furnaces and packaged to meet the DOE long-term storage standard.
+L. D. Romine, DOE-RL, Project Manager Responsibility: Applicable Facilities: Plutonium Finishing Plant Commitment Deliverable: Complete stabilization and packaging of plutonium solutions.
+Due Date: December 2001